-Intentional non-compliance or any type of harassment regarding compliance with these protocols is a violation of the MVI Code of Conduct and grounds for disciplinary action as determined by the MVI and sending institution.
+Intentional non-compliance or any type of harassment regarding compliance with these protocols will be grounds for disciplinary action as determined by the MVI and sending institution.
 Failure to comply may result in being withdrawn from the program.

 WEAR A MASK, AND WEAR IT WELL: Until further notice, proper use of an approved mask is required while in the MVI facilities, on campus, and in MVI activities.